openwallet-foundation/bifold-wallet/docs/design-guidelines/design guidelines.md

 ## Scrolling
 Content should never be hidden or cut off.

 If content or elements extend past the screen size, always enable scrolling so that people can interact with the contents.
-Be mindful of accessibility settings that would increase the font size.
+Be mindful of factors that would affect the size of content, such as settings changing the font size or language settings (ex.
+French content is on average 15-20% longer than English).

 Ensure that content does not get covered by fixed elements on the screen by adding padding at the bottom.

 ## Progress indicators
 Progress indicators indicates help communicate what the system is doing, giving context to users so they constantly know that the system is working and removes uncertainty.